AdaiasMagdiel/Beremiz/docs/constants-functions.md

 end
 ```

-After defining, you can use these functions in your code.
+After defining a function, you can utilize it within your code.

 Example: